boomer319/verrueckter_schwarm/README.md

 - radio://0/80/2M/0xE7E7E7E707 for cf07
 - radio://1/100/2M/0xE7E7E7E708 for cf08

-0 and 1 in ...//0/... are the id of the radio that shall be used
+0 and 1 in ...//0/... are the ids of the radio that shall be used

 80 and 100 are the channels